9 Creative Writing Exercises Perfect for English Learners

 “It was a bright cold day in April, and the clocks were striking thirteen.”

-What you’ll learn: How much information can you include in just one sentence?
-This exercise lets you pack a lot in.
-Like summarizing, this exercise will help you express yourself clearly and be understood better.
-Another benefit of doing this exercise is the chance to use English-language humor, which requires knowledge of English-speaking culture.
+Doing this will help you express yourself clearly and be understood better.
+You also have the chance to use English-language humor, which requires knowledge of English-speaking culture.
 Plus, it’s fun!

 7. Story of my life

-Think of something that you did in the past, like playing the piano or going to school.
-Write about your experience with this activity.
+Think of something that you did in the past, like playing the piano or even going to school.
+Write about your experience doing this activity.
 Your writing should start in the past and end in the future.

 For example, you can write:

-What you’ll learn: We love talking about ourselves.
-Everyone does!
+In this exercise, you learn how to speak about personal experience and describe something about yourself.
+Everyone loves to talk about themselves!
 That’s why a large part of our daily conversations are about us.
-In this exercise, you learn how to speak about personal experience and describe something about yourself.
-It’s also a good way to practice using correct verb tenses.
+This activity is also a good way to practice using correct verb tenses.

 8. How to breathe

 A “how-to” is a type of writing that describes how to do something step-by-step.
-Most how-to’s teach something new, like how to bake a chocolate cake, or how to use a certain feature on your phone.
+Most how-to’s teach the reader something new, like how to bake a chocolate cake or how to use a certain feature on your phone.

-What you’ll learn: You would be surprised at how difficult this is!
-Even something as simple as walking can be a disaster if you don’t organize the instructions well.
-(Let’s take a moment to thank our legs for knowing how to work without us.
-Otherwise we might all be flopping around like in this “walking simulator” game.)
+You may be surprised at how difficult this exercise is.
+Even something as simple as walking can be a disaster if you don’t organize the instructions well!
+(Let’s all thank our legs for knowing how to work without our brains.
+Otherwise, we might all be flopping around like in this “walking simulator” game.)

 Writing a how-to will teach you to organize your thoughts better.
 It’s also a chance to practice informative writing, or writing that teaches new information.
-By using easy-to-understand language, you’ll also be practicing using many common words.
+By using easy-to-understand language, you’ll also practice using many common words.

 9. The silly job interview

 Imagine walking into a job interview with the boss of a company.
-You’re very nervous and very polite, but the company boss is just having fun.
-You really want this job, but all he wants to do is make you even more nervous.
-It might look a little like this.
-(Since the accents and speaking speed in the video can make it difficult to understand, you can read what they say here.)
+You’re very nervous and polite, but the boss is just having fun.
+You really want this job, but all he wants to do is make you even more nervous!

 Write a similar dialogue for a job interview that’s going terribly wrong.
 The job applicant is professional and serious, while the boss is using conversational English and even English slang.
 What might that conversation sound like?

-What you’ll learn: If you’ve ever had a job interview, you know how scary it can be.
 Writing a silly scene like this might make you feel a little better the next time you do an interview.
-Then you can think, “Well, at least it wasn’t as bad as in that dialogue I wrote!”
+Then you can think, “Well, at least it wasn’t as difficult as in that dialogue I wrote!”

-Of course, this exercise also teaches some English skills (and not just life skills).
-It’s a good way to practice writing dialogue, and to focus on how people speak.
-In this dialogue, you get a chance to use professional English, conversational English and even English slang.
+This is also a good way to practice writing dialogue and to focus on how people speak.
+You get a chance to use professional English, conversational English and even English slang.
 Use this as a chance to experiment!

 You’re now a budding (developing) writer, one step closer to English mastery.

-Don’t forget to include writing in your studies from now on!
+Don’t forget to include English writing exercises in your studies from now on!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)